Kemsekov/GraphSharp.Samples/README.md

-This fonder contains samples for Kemsekov.GraphSharp library.
+This folder contains samples for Kemsekov.GraphSharp library.

 To run it git clone this repo, init submodules and run any sample